Table of Contents

 Where Should My Active Minutes Appear in Stridekick?

 Your active minutes that have synced into your Stridekick account from your device should appear here in the 'Your Activity' section of the Stridekick dashboard.
 You can swipe to the left to view past active minute totals as well.

-If you'd like to view historical active minute data, you'll want to check out your Activity Insights, where you can see weekly, monthly and yearly averages and your all-time best days for steps, distance and active minutes.
+If you'd like to view historical active minute data, you'll want to check out your Profile, where you can see weekly, monthly and yearly averages and totals and your all-time best days.

 How Do I Earn Active Minutes?